 Code

-# We can view the final model for y to check that both random effects are includedmodel_y2 <- bace_impute3$models[["y"]]summary(model_y2)
+# We can view the final model for y to check that both random effects are includedmodel_y2 <- bace_impute3$models_last_run[["y"]]summary(model_y2)

 Iterations = 5001:19991